 This continues from the previous point.
 Louise Hay had a turbulent childhood (she was sexually abused).
-She thought she had finally found happiness when she married the perfect man, and lived happily married for 14 years.
+She thought she had finally found happiness when she married the perfect man and lived happily married for 14 years.
 Until her husband left her for a younger woman.
 In her forties, she was diagnosed with cancer.
 “With my background of being raped at five and having been a bettered child, it was no wonder I manifested cancer in the vaginal area”, she writes.
 “The word incurable, which is so frightening to so many people, means to me that this particular condition cannot be cured by any outer means and that we must go within to find the cure”.
 She decided to go at it unconventionally.
 She explored foot reflexology.
 She hunted for a good nutritionist and cleansed and detoxified her body off toxins.
 With the help of a good therapist, she expressed all the old, bottled up anger by beating pillows and howling with rage.
 Finally, all the blame began to dissolve.
-The cancer too went away, and she lived till her nineties, helping several others cure their dis-eases, via in-person sessions, and through her book You Can Heal Your Life.
+Cancer too went away, and she lived till her nineties, helping several others cure their dis-eases, via in-person sessions, and through her book, You Can Heal Your Life.

 The close mind-body interaction fascinates me, particularly so since Swamiji has written about it in The Wellness Sense.

 Lesson 6 – “Why Should I Listen to You?”